-We had come to Cappadocia to tick off that ultimate of bucket list adventures: a ride in one of the region’s famed hot-air balloon rides!
+We had come to Cappadocia to tick off that ultimate of bucket list adventures: a ride in one of the region’s famed hot-air balloons!

 Our hot-air balloon pick-up is scheduled for an uncivilised 4:30 am the following morning.
 I am not a morning person, only finding my personality in my 3rd cup of coffee of the day, but when this moment comes, I am like a little child waiting to open her presents on Christmas morning.
 It is still quite dark when we step outside to wait for our pickup and oh my word, it’s cold.
 A glance up at the sky and I am ready to go back to my warm bed and weep.
 A blanket of clouds hides the stars from view, and I’m not an expert but I don’t think we will be able to fly.

 But I am an eternal optimist, even so early in the morning.
 So I don’t bail when the pick-up arrives, and I welcome the hot coffee with breakfast pastries and fruit while we wait for clearance to fly from the local civil aviation authorities.
 The suspense is almost unbearable, and I pray to all the weather gods that I can think of to smile upon us and grant us a small weather window for our flight.
 And then there’s a flurry of activity, suddenly it’s all systems go and we are off to the balloon launch site.
 My prayers have been answered.